Should You Learn to Speak English or Spanish First? Real Comparison

 English takes longer to truly master because of the vocabulary size and irregularities, even if basic communication comes relatively quickly.
 You can get to "functional" in either language in similar timeframes, but "fluent" and "native-like" take years regardless.

 If I'm being completely honest, most people should learn whichever language they'll actually use and enjoy.
 Motivation beats methodology every time.
 If you love Spanish music and want to travel through South America, learn Spanish.
 Your enthusiasm will carry you through the difficult parts.
-If you're obsessed with American movies and want to work in tech, learn English.
+If you're obsessed with American movies, enjoy English media content, and want to work in tech, learn English.
 The "right" choice is the one you'll stick with.

-Anyway, if you want to actually learn either language through immersion, Migaku's browser extension lets you look up words instantly while watching shows or reading articles in English or Spanish.
+Anyway, if you want to actually learn either language through immersion, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles in English or Spanish.
 Makes the whole process way more practical than pausing constantly to check a dictionary.
 There's a 10-day free trial if you want to check it out.